Free Water

 • Expense.
 Or lack of.
 You can get as expensive as you want in water rocketry.
 Getting into using recording altimeters, video cameras, and building rockets using fiberglass or carbon fiber and resin indeed can start getting into a fair chunk of change.
 To get started, however, you definitely don’t need much money at all and you can have a whole lot of fun without ever spending that much money.
 All you need is a tire pump, some tubing, a used tire valve, an empty pop bottle, and some cardboard fins.
 The propulsion is free—air and water.

-Compare that to model rocket engines at three or four dollars apiece which for an afternoon of flying can get expensive for multiple flights.
-Compare that also to high power rocket engines at $100 for a “J” (smallest in level II) motor casing and $50 for each reload each time you fly it or how about $300 for an “M” (smallest level III) case and $300-$400 for the reload.
+Compare that to model rocket engines at four dollars apiece which for an afternoon of flying can get expensive for multiple flights.
+Compare that also to high power rocket engines at $100 for a “J” (smallest in level II) one use motor or reloadable motor casing for $170 and $100 for each reload each time you fly it or how about $650 for an “M” (smallest level III) case and $250 to $550 for the reload.
 You’ll spend hundreds on building the rockets, also.

 • No Regulations.
 As long as you keep your chemical rockets small, there aren’t any regulations in most countries but when you get into high power rockets, or even heavier and high flying model rockets, you need to contact the FAA far in advance each time before you fly and get permission.
 Sometimes, you may not get permission.
 You have to find a launch location and get that approved by the FAA and the local and/or adjacent land owners.